NITROUS OXIDE (LAUGHING GAS)

 Nitrous oxide can help make your child feel comfortable!

 At Triad Kids Dental we are dedicated to helping your child maintain a healthy smile.
-To schedule an appointment for your child with one of our dentists or to learn more about sedation dentistry, please click HERE.
+To schedule an appointment for your child with one of our specialized kids dentists or to learn more about sedation dentistry, please click HERE or give us a call.